 Property Details - This section denotes all major information about the property in question.
 This includes address, general description, as well as a legal description (sketch or survey)

-Landlord Information - This includes contact information for the landlord, or Lessor.
-Typically this involves at least a full name, address, and phone number.
+Landlord Information - This section includes contact information for the landlord or Lessor.
+Typically, this contains at least a full name, address, and phone number.

 Tenant Information - This section provides the names of all tenants.
 On a standard lease agreement, a maximum of three tenants may be listed but may vary depending on the property.

-Terms of Residential Lease - This component embodies all particulars of the rental contract itself.
-This means the amount of rent due each period, the beginning and ending dates of the lease, the date the lease is signed, and the address to which lease payments must be sent.
-It also covers policies such as late payment and returned check penalties, subletting rules, and security deposit information.
+Terms of Residential Lease - This section includes the amount of rent due each period, the beginning and ending dates of the lease, the date the lease is signed, and the address to which lease payments must be sent.
+It also covers policies such as rent due date, late rent payment, and returned check penalties and security deposit information.

-Rights Responsibilities & Liabilities of the Landlord - The details of this section vary from lease to lease, but typically cover issues such as tax, repairs/maintenance, utilities, insurance, liability, and provision of furnishings.
+Rights Responsibilities & Liabilities of the Landlord - this section typically covers issues such as tax, repairs/maintenance, utilities, insurance, liability, and provision of furnishings.

-Rights, Responsibilities & Liabilities of the Tenant - This section covers rights such as pets, guests, and peace and quiet, as well as responsibilities such as repairs/maintenance and utilities.
+Rights, Responsibilities & Liabilities of the Tenant - This section covers rights such as pets, guests, and peace, as well as responsibilities such as repairs/maintenance and utilities.

-Damages & Insurance - This component deals with damages to the property - who is liable for what.
+Damages & Insurance - This section deals with damages to the property - who is liable for what, and any insurance requirements

 Keys - This portion details the number of keys distributed and the consequences of a tenant being locked out or losing his or her key.

 Termination of Lease - This covers all aspects of lease termination.
-These include when a Lessor can terminate a lease, when a Lessee can terminate a lease, and how much notice must be given.
+These include when a lease can be terminated, and how much notice must be given.
 If you need to cancel your lease contract before the agreed-upon end date, we recommend the lease cancellation agreement.